bahrus/custom-enhancements/README.md

         // in this example, msgAttr will simply equal 'log-to-console',
         // but this code is demonstrating how to code defensively, so that
         // the party (or parties) responsible for registering the enhancement
-        // could be choose to modify the name, either globally, or inside a scoped registry
+        // could choose to modify the name(s), either globally, or inside a scoped registry
         // in a different file.
         enhancedElement.addEventListener('click', e => {
             console.log(enhancedElement.getAttribute(msgAttr));